remyut/simplyworkout/privatepolicy.md

 I designed the app in a manner that the ads are not intrusive and follow the Google Guidlines.

-This app uses AdMobs services from goolge: https://developers.google.com/admob
+This app uses AdMobs services from google: https://developers.google.com/admob

 Google privacy policy can be found (English): https://policies.google.com/privacy?hl=en